korobi/Korobi/commands.md

 "\* Korobi cries"

-More advanced action commands can be created by referring to command arguments.
+You can also create commands which refer to command arguments.
 These are represented as array indexes surrounded with curly braces and are replaced with whatever the user supplies.
-For example, `.addcmd -a hit hits {0}` would add a new command that can be invoked by typing `.hit <name>` in the channel. `.hit lol768` would produce the following output:
+For example, `.addcmd -a hit hits {0}` would add a new command that can be invoked by typing `.hit <name>` in the channel. `.hit lol768` would produce the following
+output:

 "\* Korobi hits lol768"

 The system will automatically ensure that the correct number of arguments are supplied when the user runs the command.
 An incorrect number of arguments will result in an error message notice being sent.

-It's possible to append multiple variations of a command with the -v switch.
+It's possible to create multiple variations of a command with the -v switch.
 For example, consider a channel in which a ".hit" command already exists and is defined as described above.
-By executing `.addcmd -a -v hit hits {0} with a {1}` you can add to the existing command.
-If the user executes `.hit lol768` the output will be "\* Korobi hits lol768" and if the user executes `.hit lol768 stick` the output will be "\* Korobi hits lol768 with a stick".
+By executing `.addcmd -a -v hit hits {0} with a {1}` you can add another value to the existing command. if the user executes `.hit lol768` the output will be "\* Korobi hits lol768" and if the user executes `.hit lol768 stick` the output will be "\* Korobi hits lol768 with a stick".

+### Adding aliases for commands

+**Usage:** `.<addalias> <command name> <alias name> [2nd alias] [another alias]...`

+Dynamic commands are normally invoked by using the command prefix followed by the command name but in some cases you may with to create command aliases to make the command more user friendly to use.
+You can do this by executing the addalias command and providing the 'real' command name as the first argument and a space-separated list of aliases as the next arguments.

+You can view all of the aliases for a command by executing the `addcmd` (alias `cmdinfo`) command.
+This will list all of the aliases attached to the supplied command.

 ### Removing commands

 **Usage:** `.<delcmd|unsetcmd> [-i <index>] <name>`

-### Adding aliases for commands

-**Usage:** `.<addalias> <command name> <alias name> [2nd alias] [another alias]...`
+Removing dynamic commands is very straightforward: simply issue the `delcmd` command and pass in the name of the command you want to remove.
+In addition to normal commands, you can use `delcmd` or one of its aliases to remove a user-created command alias.

+If you've added multiple values to a command as described above, you can use the -i option to specify the index of the value to remove.
+You can get a list of values with the `cmdinfo` command.
+At present, the first value is treated as the 0th index, so to remove the first value of the `hit` command you could use `.delcmd -i 0 hit`.